 To prepare for this event, Dr. Seale trained the student nurses on how to prevent, identify and respond to opioid overdoses.
 She also provided an opportunity to have a candid conversation about to the true effects of opioids in our community.

 “The goal of the NTHRA Naloxone Training is to give nurses and campus police officers the skills to rescue a student, staff, faculty or community member who may experience an opioid overdose at an EMSISD campus or event,” Canclini said.
 “While this does not stop opioid use, it is the first response in the recovery of an accidental overdose and should be looked upon much like successful CPR and AED use is the first step in recovering a cardiac emergency victim.”

-By the end of the workshop, attendees could explain how opioids work and their differences and similarities, define major risk factors for opioid overdose, recognize and teach the signs of an opioid overdose, respond to an opioid overdose and use Naxolone/NARCAN® Nasal Spray and teach others how to respond, in accordance with the laws in Texas pertaining to NARCAN® Nasal Spray access and administration.
+By the end of the workshop, attendees could explain how opioids work and their differences and similarities, define major risk factors for opioid overdose, recognize and teach the signs of an opioid overdose, respond to an opioid overdose and use Narcan and teach others how to respond, in accordance with the laws in Texas pertaining to Narcan access and administration.

 “Opioids are hurting families in our community and across the county at a rate not anticipated due to open border policies and frustrating state laws,” said Tashash.
 “By equipping all of us with the tools and training to help prevent opioid overdoses we can prepare our community for how to respond in the event we are called upon to react.”

-TCU Nursing “Public Health” students will be conducting the same training for nurses and police officers of White Settlement ISD with the goal of refining a standardized training model to be used by other organizations throughout north Texas.
+TCU Nursing “Public Health” students will conduct the same training for nurses and police officers of White Settlement ISD with the goal of refining a standardized training model to be used by other organizations throughout North Texas.

 To help prevent the harm caused by substance abuse and provide training to your organization, contact Phillip Tashash at email@example.com.